 What to Do

-The key above uses blue and orange as its differentiating colors and includes differentiating icons as well.
-People with red-green colorblindness and those using assistive technology would be able to understand the difference between actions by the Dean's Office and actions by Department Chairs in this key because not only does it avoid colors that are difficult for those with color blindness, it also does not rely solely on color to communicate meaning.
-Screen readers will read the alt text of each icon, alerting users to a change and those who cannot see the colors well can use the icons instead as well.
+The key above uses supplemental icons.
+People with colorblindness and those using assistive technology would still be able to understand the difference between actions by the Dean's Office and actions by Department Chairs because the key does not rely solely on color to communicate meaning.
+Screen readers will read the alt text of each icon, alerting users to a change, and those who cannot differentiate the colors can use the icons as well.